golightstream/lightstream-prism-dns/plugin/kubernetes/README.md

 The *kubernetes* plugin can be used in conjunction with the *autopath* plugin.
 Using this feature enables server-side domain search path completion in Kubernetes clusters.
 Note: `pods` must be set to `verified` for this to function properly.
+Furthermore, the remote IP address in the DNS packet received by CoreDNS must be the IP address of the Pod that sent the request.

     cluster.local {
         autopath @kubernetes